Git Version Control System

 - A commit has to have been Git pushed to WP Engine

-- SSH keys must be added for every user who wants to connect to the repo
+- SSH keys must be added for all users who want to connect to the repo

-View a list of remotes your user has access to:
+View a list of remotes a user has access to:

-$ ssh git.wpengine.com hello user-name R W production/environmentname.git Please see http://git.wpengine.com for more help Shared connection to git.wpengine.com closed.
+$ ssh git.wpengine.com hello user-name R W environmentname.git Please see http://git.wpengine.com for more help Shared connection to git.wpengine.com closed.